marcodelapierre/trinity-nf/README.md

 The main pipeline file, `main.nf`, contains the pipeline logic and its almost completely machine independent.
 All system specific information is contained in configuration files under the `config` directory, whose information is included in `nextflow.config`.

-Examples are provided for Zeus and Nimbus at Pawsey;  you can use them as templates for other systems.
+Examples are provided for Zeus and Nimbus at Pawsey, and Gadi at NCI;  you can use them as templates for other systems.
 Typical information to be specified includes scheduler configuration, software availability (containers, conda, modules, ..), and eventually other specificities such as location of the work directory for runtime, filesystem options (*e.g.* set cache mode to *lenient* when using parallel filesystems), pipeline configurations (*e.g.* local directory naming for *localdisk*, size of *overlay* files).